Legal Updated 9 min read

 Key Facts

-A Milwaukee County jury awarded $9.7 million to the family of Sarah Krentz, who died at 39 from take-home asbestos exposure carried on her stepfather’s work clothes.
+A Milwaukee County jury awarded $9.7 million in May 2023 to the family of Sarah Krentz, who died at 39 from peritoneal mesothelioma caused by take-home asbestos fibers on her stepfather’s work clothes.
+Motor Casting Co.’s appeal was voluntarily dismissed in September 2024, leaving the verdict in place.

 Wisconsin’s safe-place statute (Wis.
 Stat.
-101.11) imposes a heightened duty on property owners to protect contractors and other frequenters from known hazards.
+101.11) imposes a heightened duty on property owners and extends that duty to employees of independent contractors working on owner-controlled premises.

-Wisconsin has a three-year statute of limitations for personal injury claims under Wis.
-Stat. § 893.54, starting from the date of diagnosis.
+Wisconsin has a three-year statute of limitations for mesothelioma personal injury claims under Wis.
+Stat. § 893.54(1m)(a), measured from the date of diagnosis, not the date of asbestos exposure.

 $9.7M